Vishal-GitAccount/Covid_Cases_US_Final_Application/README.md

 The bar plot was used to show the trend of daily cases and deaths

+The data was extracted from CDC official website.
+This dashboard is made along with my colleague Aarush Sood.

 **To Run the app, follow these steps:**

-Step 1: Download the data folder containing all of the csv files; "case_daily_trends_united_states", "death_daily_trends_united_states", "united_states_covid19_cases_and_deaths_by_state"
+Step 1: Download the data folder containing all of these csv files; "case_daily_trends_united_states", "death_daily_trends_united_states", "united_states_covid19_cases_and_deaths_by_state"

 Step 2: Also download .json file; "gz_2010_us_040_00_500k" which is essential to create our maps

-Step 3: Download file namely, "Vishal_sood_app_final" which is the code for shiny app to run the application
+Step 3: Download the file; "Vishal_sood_app_final" which is the code for shiny app to run the application

-Step 4: Download R project namely, "Vishal_Sood_finalproject"
+Step 4: Download the R project; "Vishal_Sood_finalproject"

-Step 5: Open the R project and also open the R shiny app code after opening the project.
+Step 5: Open the R project (Vishal_Sood_finalproject) first and the R shiny app code (Vishal_sood_app_final) after opening the project.

 Step 6: Hit run app